Puter-Apps/api-tester/README.md

 ## How It Works

-This API Tester leverages **Puter.js** to overcome the fundamental challenge of cross-origin requests in web browsers.
+API Tester leverages [**Puter.js**](https://developer.puter.com/) to overcome the fundamental challenge of cross-origin requests in web browsers.
 Traditional web applications are restricted by CORS (Cross-Origin Resource Sharing) policies, which prevent direct API calls to external domains from browser-based JavaScript.

 Specifically, the application uses [`puter.net.fetch()`](https://docs.puter.com/Networking/fetch/) to make cross-origin HTTP requests and bypass CORS restrictions.
 This allows the app to test any public API endpoint without server-side configuration.